C# this Keyword Example: Understand It Like a Pro!

 Real-World Scenario: Bank Account System

 Imagine you’re building a Bank Account System.
 You want to initialize account details when an object is created.
-Without this
+Without this, things can get messy!

-Keyword C# Example – Bank Account
+this Keyword C# Example – Bank Account

 using System;